Office of the Provost

 Next visit scheduled in 2022-2023.

-All degree programs offered by the College of Business and Information Technology are accredited by:
+All business programs offered by the College of Business and Information Technology are accredited by:

 As a student, you have the right to file a complaint with the Michigan Department of Labor and Economic Opportunity.